TylerCof/Change_Count_Machine/README.md

 - **Purpose**: Contains the core functionality for calculating the denomination breakdown.
 - **Key Functions**:
   - `denominations_calc(money_left, dom)': Determines how many of a specific denomination can be used for the given amount.
-  - `compute_change(money)': Iteratively calculates the optimal denomination breakdown for the input amount.
+  - `compute_loop(money_left,denom_list,denom_counts,total_items)': Iteratively calculates the optimal denomination breakdown for the input amount.
+  - `compute_change(money)': Holds the list of denominations, call "compute_loop" to preform it's loop, and returns results to the requester.

 ### 2. `gui.py`
 - **Purpose**: Provides a graphical user interface for interacting with the Change Count Machine.
 - **Features**:
   - Entry field for inputting the amount.
   - Button to trigger the calculation.
+  - Button to trigger the display for previous results.
+  - Button to trigger clearing of SQL database.
   - Display area for showing the results.

+### 3. 'db_utils.py'
+- **Purpose**: Contains the functionality for the SQL database
+- **Features**:
+  -  `create_db(cursor)': Creates the SQL table.
+  -  `check_and_create_db()': Checks if the SQL database already exists and if not call "create_db".
+  -  `insert_calculation(conn, cursor, amount, total_items, denom_counts)': Inserts a calculation from "change_count_machine.py" into the SQL database.
+  -  `def get_all_calculations(cursor)': Gathers all of the calculations in the SQL database and returns them.
+  -  `def clear_calculations(conn, cursor)': Clears the SQL database of previously saved calculations.

 ## Requirements
 - Python 3.x
 - Tkinter (included in most Python installations)
+- SQLite

 ## Installation
 1. Clone or download the repository.